 I only practised the Wu style for a very short period so cannot offer opinion.

-As an authorized instructor under Dr Paul Lam, I find teaching Sun Style Tai Chi, Qigong and Meditation leads to a meaningful happier lifestyle.
-It was the next logical move after a 40 year career in Taekwon-Do, Boxing and Martial Arts.
+I find teaching Sun Style Tai Chi, Qigong and Meditation leads to a meaningful happier lifestyle.
+It was the next logical move after a 45 year career in Taekwon-Do, Boxing and Martial Arts.

 Sun Style is the youngest of the major styles.
 Created by Sun Lu- Tang (1861-1932) who was a well known expert of Xingyiquan and Baguaquan (two internal martial art styles) and this was before he even learned Tai Chi.